RaspAP/raspap-docs/docs/restapi.md

 Following a reboot, the RestAPI service should be up and running.
 You may check and control its current state by visiting RaspAP's **&nbsp;:fontawesome-solid-puzzle-piece: RestAPI** administration page.
 The **Status** tab will display the operational status of the `restapi.service`.

 ### Generate an API key
 While the API server is operational, you must generate an API key to authenticate with the service before interacting with it.
-These steps are described below:
+These steps are described below.

-1. In the API key field, use the magic icon :fontawesome-solid-wand-magic-sparkles: to generate a 32-character key.
+1. In the **API Key** field, use the magic icon :fontawesome-solid-wand-magic-sparkles: to generate a 32-character key.
 2. Alternatively, you may create your own key&#151;just be sure it's of a sufficient length and complexity.
 3. Choose **Save settings**.
 Your API key is stored in `/etc/raspap/api/.env`.
 4. Copy your API key to the clipboard for use in the Authorization section.